cloudflare/cloudflare-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 ### Category

 For proper tracking and communications, high priority (P0 and P1) problems will be assigned to categories.
-These categories (ticket labels) correspond to the publicly communicated categories which are listed on Cloudflare’s public Status Page.
+These categories (ticket labels) correspond to the publicly communicated categories which are listed on Cloudflare's public Status Page.

 Lower priority (P2 and P3) tickets may be categorized using labels and nomenclature which are specific to various Engineering and Non-engineering teams within Cloudflare.
 These various labels and categories are not listed on this document.